PiratesOnlineClassic/pirates-online-classic/README.md

 ### Quest System (`pirates/quest/`)

+The quest system is one of the most valuable reverse-engineering discoveries in this project. **A significant amount of server-side AI logic was left in the original client's quest directory**, providing deep insight into how the game's quest system was designed.

 #### QuestManagerAI

-The quest system uses a FSM-based approach:
+The quest system uses a FSM-based approach for managing quest state transitions:

 ```python
 class QuestOperationFSM(FSM):